Familiar with dwell time?

 - It delivers content in a unique way

 It’s a tall order, and it’s a practice that takes time to develop.
-But once you do, it will pay off in everything from higher rankings in Google to higher dwell times.
+But once you do, it will pay off in everything from higher rankings in Google.

 For more on how to produce 10x content, check out our full guide.